mmaharebi/AdaptiveFEM/README.md

 ## Contributing

 Your contributions are highly valued and encouraged!
-If you have any questions or suggestions, please feel absolutely free to share them.
-Your insights and ideas play a crucial role in enhancing and refining this project.
+If you have any questions or suggestions, please feel free to share them.
+Your insights and ideas are crucial in enhancing and refining this project.
 Let's collaborate and make this endeavor even better together!

 ## License